Podgórski sisters: Life on Tatarska Street

 Helena, with her sister Stefania, moved in first, followed by Max Diamant.
 Then came Dr. Schillinger with his daughter, and the dentist with his son.
 The dentist's friend, a widow from the ghetto came also with her son and daughter.
 She wrote a threatening note that she would denounce the girls if she was refused.
 The dentist begged Stefania to admit his nephew with his wife.
 Max's younger brother, Henek, with his wife arrived later, finally there came a Jewish mailman: thirteen Jews in total.
 Max made a wall in the attic from boards bought by Stefania, securing a sleeping quarter for everybody.

 After a few weeks, they were completely without money.
 Stefania started to knit sweaters and take orders for them, from her friends and acquaintances.
 She was trading clothes for food and buying it, if necessary, on the black market.
 An SS man moved in next door.
 Max kept vigil with others to eliminate any noises.
 In early 1944, a German officer entered the apartment, and announced that Stefania and Helena must vacate the place in two hours.
 The Jewish fugitives begged the two sisters to flee as they felt that all of them were doomed.
-But Stefania - after praying to the Black Madonna of Częstochowa - thought otherwise.
+But Stefania, after praying to the Black Madonna of Częstochowa, thought otherwise.
 "I am not leaving you", she said.
 German nurses and their boyfriends lived underneath Stefania and her refugees for eight months.
 After these eight months, the nurses had to evacuate to follow the German army; the 13 Jewish residents had successfully stayed undetected.

 On July 27, 1944, the Soviet Army entered Przemyśl.
 The thirteen Jews, though emaciated and weak, were free.
 Max, who took the name Josef Burzminski, proposed to Stefania (Fusia) and was accepted.
 In 1961, the couple emigrated to the United States, where Burzminski became a dentist.
 They have a son and daughter.
 Helena Podgórska remained in Poland, married, and became a physician in Wrocław.
 In 1979, the sisters were honored by Yad Vashem, in Jerusalem, as Righteous among the Nations.

 Stefania died on September 29, 2018, at the age of 97 in Los Angeles, California.
+Helena died on December 5, 2022.

 In popular culture

 A television movie called Hidden in Silence which tells their story, was made in 1996 by Richard A. Colla with screenplay by Stephanie Liss, featuring Kellie Martin as Fusia (Stefania), Gemma Coughlan as Helena, and Tom Radcliffe as Max.

-Reese Witherspoon's YA Book Club Pick gives Stefania's biography: "The Light in Hidden Places" the Pick of Month.
+Reese Witherspoon's YA Book Club Pick gives Stefania's biography: The Light in Hidden Places the Pick of Month.

-Beata Pozniak, a Polish - American actress, director and long-time friend of Stefania Pogorska, brings Stefania’s voice to life in the Scholastic audiobook version of “The Light in Hidden Places” for which she received an Earphones Award for Best Narration.
+Beata Pozniak, a Polish-American actress, director and long-time friend of Stefania Pogorska, brings Stefania's voice to life in the Scholastic audiobook version of The Light in Hidden Places, for which she received an Earphones Award for Best Narration.